ahmed-shariff/ahmed-shariff.github.io/_posts/2018-08-01-mlp_file_structure.md

 ## Datasets
 This directory primarily contains the dataset and related content.
 That is image files, video files, audio files, stored embedding, etc. This also contains the meta data of the datasets.
 Occasionally, if there are any tools/scripts which are used to make necessary changes to the datasets are also stored here.
+This allows to use a tool like [dvc][https://github.com/iterative/dvc] to maintain the data.
 In addition I also store any pre-trained weights in this directory.
 The pre-trained weights are stored here as it can be used in both the training process and deployment systems.
 As each dataset tends to have it's own annotation/meta data format, I prefer to convert the meta-data to a fixed [format]({{ site.baseurl }}{% post_url 2018-07-26-ml-problems%}#meta-data-models) which eases the work that needs to be done when defining data-loaders.
 As of now I am using a json format.
 In the future I'll be moving to a better meta-data model, that pulls from a properly maintained database of features.
 The json format I use is as follows:
 - class labels: a string, if images contain multiple classes, an array of strings.
   - eg:
 	- Single item: <code>car</code>